 - The main truss span is 89 feet wide and 640 feet long.

-Exit numbers in Missouri reflect the distance to the U.S. 36 interchange with Interstate 35 at Cameron, where Missouri 110 (CKC) turns south.
+Exit numbers in Missouri reflect the distance to the interchange joining U.S. 36 with Interstate 35 at Cameron, where Route 110 (CKC) turns south.
 There are no plans to extend Interstate 72 west from Hannibal all the way to I-35 or to Interstate 29 at St. Joseph.
-An $80-million project did upgrade 52 miles of U.S. 36 west from Hannibal.
+An $80 million project upgraded 52 miles of U.S. 36 west from Hannibal.
 The four lane expansion started in September 2005 with preliminary design work.
 Spanning four counties, the project was finished in the following order:5

 - Hannibal west to Monroe City – August 7, 2009.